sescobb27/oban_demo/oban.md

 ---

-# what is oban?
+# What Is Oban?

 [Oban](https://github.com/sorentwo/oban) is a robust job processing library which uses PostgreSQL for storage and coordination.

----

-Oban's primary goals are reliability, consistency and observability.
+It's primary goals are reliability, consistency and observability.

 It is fundamentally different from other background job processing tools because it retains job data for historic metrics and inspection.
 You can leave your application running indefinitely without worrying about jobs being lost or orphaned due to crashes.